 A litter box should be large enough to provide a cat with ample room to eliminate its waste.
-Standard litter boxes that are sold at pet stores are usually far too small for an average size adult cat but most cat owners also don't have space for a kiddie pool sized litter box in their homes.
-Therefore, finding the largest sized litter box for your specific cat should be the goal when choosing one.
-For example, kittens may be fine with a smaller box to start but an adult Maine Coon will need a much larger box.
-Under-bed boxes and storage containers with cut out sides are popular large litter box options, while standard litter boxes sold at pet stores are good options for kittens.
+A well-stocked pet store will have many sizes to choose from.
+Consider the size of your cat when selecting a litter box.
+For example, kittens may be fine with a smaller box to start but a very large breed of cat, such as an adult Maine Coon will need a much larger box.
 If a box is too small, a cat may leave its waste matter next to the box since its hind end hangs over the edge of the box during use.

 Finally, avoid enclosed litter boxes.
 Enclosed litter boxes are dark, hold in smells, and are not inviting for a cat to eliminate inside of.
 These qualities make a cat less likely to want to use a litter box and instead encourages them to go outside the box.